 Contact A New York Car Accident Attorney

-T-bone accidents can be especially devastating because drivers are often only protected from collisions by a thin door and window.
-If you or someone you love has suffered injury in a T-bone collision caused by a negligent motorist, you have the right to seek full and fair compensation.
-Contact Hach & Rose, LLP at (212) 779-0057 to discuss your case with a New York car accident attorney right away.
+T-bone accidents can be especially devastating because a thin door and window often only protect drivers from collisions.
+If you or someone you love has suffered an injury in a T-bone collision caused by a negligent motorist, you have the right to seek full and fair compensation.
+Contact Hach & Rose, LLP at (212) 779-0057 to immediately discuss your case with a New York car accident attorney.